Pchatbot: A Large-Scale Dataset for Personalized Chatbot: Pchatbot Dialogue Dataset

 Judicial forums are professional platforms that open to users for consultation and discussion in the judicial domain.
 People can seek legal aid from lawyers or solve the legal problems of other users in the judicial forums.

-We crawl around 59 million (post, response) pairs from 5 judicial websites from October 2003 to February 2017.
-Since the data of the judicial forums are basically questions from users and answers from lawyers, topics mainly focus on the legal domain. (post, response) pairs are almost of high quality so that only basic preprocesses are needed.
+We crawl around 59 million post-response pairs from 5 judicial websites, including 66law.cn, findlaw.cn, lawtime.cn, 110.com, and 9ask.cn, from October 2003 to February 2017.
+Since the data of the judicial forums are questions from users and answers from lawyers, topics mainly focus on the legal domain.
+Post-response pairs are almost of high quality so that only basic preprocesses are needed.
+More information for the dataset can be found on the release page.